 An A4 size, spiral bound practical workbook entitled ‘Reflected Energy Pathways – a practical workbook for physical therapists’ was published on 20 March 2008.
 It includes acupoints and reflex points on the limbs, spine, abdomen, skull, face, tongue, teeth, ear, hands, feet and eyes.
 This was an absolute first!!
 A second reprint was carried out by Lotus Publishing in June 2009 containing all the same illustrations but with a different cover and binding.

 In February 2009, Lotus Publications approached me to write ‘ The Concise Book of Acupoints‘.
 This book was published in September 2010.
+I took over the production of this book in 2020 and reprinted it under my imprint.
 I completed the manuscript of ‘Light Touch Reflextherapy‘ in March 2012.
 It describes the many and various ways of using the reflexes of the body in healing.
 It was published mid May 2012.
 This was followed by a look at two other chakras – the Soma and Hridaya in an article that may be used in a future tome.
 The next book was an ‘e’ book through Amazon Kindle- called ‘Acupressure and Homoeopathy Combinations in the Treatment of Common Ailments‘.
 This is a book for the lay person describing how these two disparate forms of complementary medicine may be used together to ease 25 common ailments and pain syndromes.
 This is available as a pdf download and is now available as a paperback in a revamped edition.

 Away from medicine, I have always been fascinated by the art forms that depict the Christian Cross (something Freudian here) I have collected hundreds of examples over the years and would like to publish them in a booklet.